 Distributed monthly via email to thousands of BI/DW professionals, TDWI FlashPoint features unique how-to articles, key findings from TDWI Research, and tips on building and managing BI/DW teams.
 Written by TDWI Premium Members, fellows, and instructors, the focus is on timely BI and DW issues.

 If you are interested in reading the full article, we invite you to become a TDWI Premium Member.
 TDWI Premium Membership comes with a wide range of benefits, including:

 - A comprehensive selection of industry research, news, and information

 - Access to all of TDWI's current and archived research and publications in password-protected areas of the TDWI website

 - Discounts on TDWI Conferences, seminars, and CBIP exams

 Thank you for considering Premium Membership with TDWI!
 Please send us your questions and feedback.

-Keith McCormick has leveraged statistical and machine learning software since the early 1990s, along with deep expertise using popular commercial and open source solutions involving structured data, text, and big data analytics.
-As a senior consultant with The Modeling Agency, LLC, McCormick guides organizations to establish highly effective analytical practices across industries, to include public sector, media, marketing, healthcare, retrial, finance, manufacturing, and higher education.
+Keith McCormick has leveraged statistical and machine learning software since the early 1990s and has deep expertise using popular commercial and open source solutions involving structured data, text, and big data analytics.
+McCormick guides organizations to establish highly effective analytical practices across industries, including public sector, media, marketing, healthcare, retail, finance, manufacturing, and higher education.
 He is a highly accomplished professional mentor and trainer, having served as keynote speaker and moderator at international conferences focused on practitioners and leadership alike.
 He possesses a unique blend of tactical and strategic skills along with the business acumen to ensure superior project design, oversight, and outcomes that align with organizational targets.